mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

    * **Other Tasks.** Here we consider two more tasks in RL and recommendation systems.

-     1. **The Cart-Pole problem using Reinformcement Learning.** The Cart-Pole problem is an inverted pendulum problem where a rod/stick is balanced upright on a cart.
+     1. **The Cart-Pole problem using Reinforcement Learning.** The Cart-Pole problem is an inverted pendulum problem where a rod/stick is balanced upright on a cart.
 The goal is to learn an agent/learner to keep the stick from falling over by moving the cart right or left.
-At each timestep, if the agent can hold the stick upright, it receievs a positive reward (e.g., +1); otherwise, it receives a negative reward (e.g., -1).
+At each timestep, if the agent can hold the stick upright, it receives a positive reward (e.g., +1); otherwise, it receives a negative reward (e.g., -1).
 Using RL, The objective is to maximize the total reward by preventing the stick from falling over.

          <p align="center">
           <img width="600" alt="Screenshot 2023-07-18 at 11 21 41 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/0fb960ef-95b6-49e2-9864-7c965fc2d511">